shmcminn/AU-data-spring2021/README.md

 * D: unpublishable, even with edits
 * F: did not complete work as assigned

 **Note**: I will attempt to have all assignments graded within one week of you turning them in, and I will send you your assignment grades via email.
-Questions about assignments can be asked at any time.
+You can ask questions/for feedback about assignments or grades at any time.
 If you'd like to see your overall course grade, please talk to me during class and I'll show you a detailed breakdown.

 ### Collaboration

 Students are encouraged to discuss assignments.
-For the most part, you will be working on different things, so talking about your work should not be a problem.
-Whiteboarding your way through a sticky problem with a friend or looking online for answers to technical questions are encouraged (data journalists do that all the time!).
 Your final work, however, must be entirely your own.
 A good rule of thumb is that no one else should take over your keyboard while completing an assignment.
 All American University policies regarding cheating apply to this class.

-### A typical class
+### A typical class TKTK

 * 9a - 9:15a share data stories
 * 9:15a - 11a lecture